Security-Onion-Solutions/securityonion-soc/README.md

 Integrates with [Google Stenographer](https://github.com/google/stenographer) for retrieving PCAP files from remote sensors.

+### kratos

+Manage users stored within the Kratos identity management server.
+Currently supports listing and deleting users.
+Updates to users is still in progress.

 ## Reverse Proxy

 Since Sensoroni does not provide a user management system it is recommended that all deployments place the server behind a reverse proxy, such as [NGINX](https://www.nginx.com/), where the users have already been authenticated via an alternate authorization system.